szabgab/slides/perl-intro/intro.md

 ## Scalar values - numbers
 {id: scalar-values-numbers}

-for numbers there is no need for quotes
+For numbers there is no need for quotes.

-integer
+*integer*

 ```
 26